MinaAlmasi/nlp-at-cogsci/book/technical_reqs.md

 ```

 ## Other tools
 During the course, we'll be learning how to create [virtual environments](virtual_environments.md) and how to use `GitHub`.
 For the sake of simplicity, we'll wait a few classes before introducing these!
-If you know how to use them, go ahead!